Installation celebrates first Black History Month as Fort Gregg-Adams

-Sgt.
-1st Class Oneil Iriarte, a drill sergeant for the U.S. Army Quartermaster School, Fort Gregg-Adams, bows his head in prayer as part of a Black History Month observance Feb.
-22, 2024, at Beaty Theater, Fort Gregg-Adams, Va.
+“African American art is infused with African, Caribbean, and Black American influences in the fields of visual and performing arts, literature, fashion, folklore, language, film, music, architecture, culinary, and other forms of cultural expression.”
+Ellis said.”The African American influence has been paramount in our society.”

+The arts have been a powerful tool for expressing the African American experience, enriching American culture, advancing civil rights and promoting social change, Ellis said.

 Black History Month is a yearly celebration of African American accomplishments and an occasion to recognize their significant role in U.S. history.

-(U.S. Army photo by Chad Menegay)
+“I was taught that the beauty of humanity lies in our differences, and we should celebrate and learn from them all,” Ellis said.

+Black History Month also is a reminder of the ongoing struggle for racial inequality and justice, said Lt.
+Col. Linda S. Wynn, 244th Quartermaster Battalion commander.

 |Date Taken: